atgreen/howto-change-container-yum-source/README.md

 are different currency expectations for host and container images.

-The Makefile in this git repo gives an example of how to configure a RHEL base image so that it sources content from repos and Content Views that are different from the host.
+The Makefile in this git repo gives an example of how to configure a RHEL base image so that it sources content from Satellite-hosted repos and Content Views that are different from the host.

 In order to make this work, we use 'debug certificates' from Satellite.
 These